Staff Information

 9. Preferences regarding the delivery of written reports to the Court by expert witnesses who are scheduled to testify.

 Written reports by purported expert witnesses who are scheduled to testify need not be filed with the Court unless a Party files a Daubert motion.
-In that event, written reports of the purported expert witnesses being challenged should be filed with the court at least seven (7) days prior to the Daubert hearing.
+In that event, written reports of the purported expert witnesses being challenged should be filed with the court at least seven (7) days before the Daubert hearing.

 10. Counsel participation in voir dire.